AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/issues-slave-reads-replication-synchronization-mariadb-10-6.md

 title: Issues with Slave Reads and Replication Synchronization with MariaDB 10.6
 description: This article talks about troubleshooting issues with Slave Reads and Replication Synchronization with MariaDB 10.6.
 feature: Configuration
-role: Developer
+role: Developer, Admin
 ---
 # Issues with Slave Reads and Replication

-This article provides a solution for unexpected behavior when using Read Replicas on Adobe Commerce Cloud 2.4.6 with MariaDB 10.6+.
+This article provides solutions for unexpected behavior when using Read Replicas on Adobe Commerce Cloud 2.4.6 with MariaDB 10.6+.

 ## Affected products and versions